- Teachers are the fundamentals of building the literate class of any nation.

 If you can progress to the level of University Lecturer, then money is also decent.
 Even otherwise, school teacher salary is satisfactory, especially when you consider the work-life balance, job security and respect aspects of this profession.

-What are some challenges that you would want someone to be aware of when considering this career/job?
+What are some challenges that you would want someone to be aware of when considering career/job in Teaching Profession?